Trusted by 3PLs managing multi-client fulfillment

 $750.00 / mo

-Before invoices are sent, your team can review billing periods, client activity, recurring charges, minimum fees, exceptions, and any manual adjustments.
+Before invoices are prepared, your team can review billing periods, client activity, recurring charges, minimum fees, exceptions, and manual adjustments in one place.

-Review billing activity by client, date range, service type, and billing category before invoice data moves into accounting.
-Operations can confirm completed work, while finance gets cleaner billing data for invoice preparation.
+After billing activity is checked, invoice-ready billing reports can be organized by client, date range, service type, and billing category.
+Operations can confirm completed work, while finance gets cleaner data for invoice preparation.

 Useful billing views can include client billing summaries, charge breakdowns by service, storage and fulfillment totals, return processing charges, billing exceptions, and export-ready invoice data.

-Multi-client 3PL warehouses need billing workflows that connect client accounts, warehouse locations, inventory activity, orders, rate cards, and billing periods without creating extra manual work.
+Multi-client 3PL warehouses need billing workflows that stay connected to client accounts, warehouse locations, inventory activity, orders, rate cards, and billing periods without creating extra manual work.

 With Fulfillor, billing can stay connected to: